Financial-Times/ft-origami/docs/component-spec/modules.md

 	* Links to repos of web services that exist to provide markup or data that is used by the module.
 * be stored in a Git repo accessible to any FT network (see [recommendations for module locations](#where-to-store-modules) below)
 * not include package management config for any package manager other than Bower, except for package config whose only purpose is to load dependencies for development or testing of the component and which does not render the repo installable by that packaging system
-* if it contains SASS files, conform to the syntax and language standards for [use of SASS in Origami components](../syntax/scss)
+* where they contain SASS files, conform to the syntax and language standards for [use of SASS in Origami components](../syntax/scss)
-* if it contains JavaScript files, conform to the syntax and language standards for [use of JavaScript in Origami components](../syntax/javascript)
+* where they contain JavaScript files, conform to the syntax and language standards for [use of JavaScript in Origami components](../syntax/javascript)
+* where they are openly hosted on GitHub and have CI, use [Travis](https://travis-ci.org) to do the CI
 * consider touch, keyboard and mouse interaction where applicable

-### Module *should*:
+### Modules *should*:

 * include a bower-compatible `bower.json` file (in the root of the repo) which if present *must* conform to the requirements set out in 'Packaging and build configuration' below.
+* have automated CI, and if they do it *must* include verification that the module can be built using the mechanism described in the build service guide (see "Continuous integration" below)

 ## Packaging and build configuration